aphecetche/hugo-aphecetche/content/post/dev-machine-setup-bis.md

 This is an update of the [Development Oriented Machine from scratch (using ansible and spack)](/2020/05/24/dev-machine-setup/).
-The main change is that development tools are now installed natively as much as possible (instead of relying on Spack), in order to speed up the first install (and remove the dependency on Spack for machines that don't really need it).
+The main change is that development tools are now installed in a "mixed way" : natively as much as possible (instead of relying on Spack for almost everything), in order to speed up the first install, and remove the dependency on Spack for machines that don't really need it.

+By natively we mean brew on macOS and apt or dnf on linux machines.
+One very important point though : on macOS we try to keep brew usage to a minimum and mainly for (common) programs (e.g. tmux, ripgrep, etc..).
+For libraries Spack should be preferred (as brew does not handle multiple versions)

+At some point the reasoning was that Spack would be a somewhat platform independant way of installing stuff.
+That is true, but compiling everything from source makes for a quite bad installation experience in the end.
+So a more realistic approach is to leverage native package managers when possible and use Spack for the rest.

 ## Preparation